BennyN24/Asopets-petcare/replit.md

   * Removed bouncing animation from notifications and implemented native push notifications for mobile devices with pet emojis and urgency-based behavior
   * Removed Replit branding and authentication from login page, simplified to SMS-only authentication for cleaner user experience
   * Added comprehensive email/password authentication system with signup page, email confirmation, password hashing, and session management, removing SMS authentication for a unified experience
+- June 16, 2025.
+Comprehensive pre-launch optimization and app store preparation:
+  * Renamed application to "My PetBB" with updated branding throughout
+  * Implemented PWA functionality with service worker, manifest, and app icons
+  * Created comprehensive error boundaries and loading states for crash prevention
+  * Added Privacy Policy and Terms of Service pages for app store compliance
+  * Implemented offline indicator and network status monitoring
+  * Created user onboarding flow with welcome screens and feature introduction
+  * Enhanced authentication system with proper error handling and session management
+  * Added comprehensive loading spinners and page loaders with branding
+  * Implemented SEO optimization with meta tags and app description
+  * Created detailed pre-launch optimization report with actionable recommendations
+  * Prepared application for app store publishing with proper metadata and compliance pages
 ```

 ## User Preferences